momo2611/momic-api/README.md

 # Momics API

-Vietnamese Comics API using Cheerio scrap.
+Vietnamese Comics API using Cheerio crawl.

 ## ❌ Don't use this to crawl image!